yenpraja610/rails-api-diagnostic/diagnostic.md

 // your response here
 ```

-What are the commands to drop, create and migrate a database from the command
+What are the commands to drop, create, migrate and seed a database from the command
 line?
 (3 bullet points)

 ```bash